rtbroadhurst/chess-move-validator/README.md

 In particular, king safety validation and the perft implementation use board copying rather than a make/unmake approach.
 This reduces the chance of errors, but has a significant impact on performance.
 This tradeoff was made to prioritise correctness and simplicity during initial development.

-If I were to continue developing the project, improving this would be the main focus.
+If I were to continue developing the project, improving this would likely be the next step.

 ## Testing